 Is MBBS Malta the same programme as QMUL's existing MBBS London (A100)?

-Yes, the programmes are same.
-The core curriculum is identical which includes early in-depth clinical experience, problem-based learning (PBL), practical sessions in laboratories, and opportunities to spend a full year of study undertaking an intercalated undergraduate science degree at QMUL’s London campus (although we are also considering developing intercalated degrees in Malta).
+Yes, the programmes are the same.
+The core curriculum is identical which includes early in-depth clinical experience, problem-based learning (PBL), practical sessions in laboratories, and opportunities to undertake an intercalated undergraduate science degree at QMUL's London campus.
+There will be the possibility of undertaking SSCs in London too.
 Students will take the same assessments at the same time as MBBS students in London.